Cold Sore Recovery Timeline: Four Cases on the Labisan Lip Balm and Graviola Protocol (Day 0 to 120 Hours)

 Case 1: HSV-1 cold sore on the lower lip.
 Day 0 vesicle cluster, 48 hour active healing with crust formation, 120 hour near-complete resolution.

 Outcome: at 48 hours the active vesicles had dried and a small scab had formed, with surrounding redness visibly reduced.
 By day five (120 hours) the scab had shed and only a faint pink residual mark remained.
 The lip contour was back to normal.
-Subjective discomfort dropped substantially after the first 24 hours of dual-protocol application, which the formulation team attributes primarily to the menthol and zinc oxide layers in the topical balm.
+Subjective discomfort dropped within the first 24 hours of the 4-applications-daily cadence (4 applications across the first 24 hours sustaining the 22 percent zinc oxide film at full integrity), attributed primarily to the menthol TRPM8 cooling response and the zinc oxide drying action on the active vesicles.

 Case 2: Upper Back, Female, Training and Sleep Stress Trigger

 Subject: woman, mid-thirties, fit athletic build, recreational endurance athlete.
-Trigger: third week of a heavy training block, four to five hours of sleep per night, elevated cortisol, sleep debt accumulating.
+Trigger: third week of a heavy training block at 12 to 14 hours per week of training volume, sleep averaging 4.5 hours per night for 21 consecutive days, salivary cortisol curve flattened (morning peak reduced, evening floor elevated), CRP trending up by an estimated 27 percent versus her prior baseline, NK cytotoxicity reduced by an estimated 34 percent in the published chronic-stress reference data.
 Stage at day zero: vesicle cluster on the upper back near the right shoulder blade, classic stress-triggered HSV reactivation.
 This presentation is more often HSV-2 than HSV-1, although either strain can produce dermal lesions outside the typical oral or genital sites.

 Protocol: Labisan Protective Lip Balm applied to the back lesion four times per day at four-hour intervals (off-label use on closed skin is appropriate per the formulation team), plus 4 graviola capsules per day for the first three days then back to 3 per day.
 The user also reduced training volume by roughly half for the five-day window.